 Step 1: Remove the Film from the Canister in Complete Darkness

 Before you begin this step, both films should be out of the camera.
-See this guide on how to rewind your 35mm film and how to take out your 120 medium format film of the camera.
-However, if you aren’t familiar you may need to google search how to accomplish this for your specific camera make and type.
+If you aren’t familiar you may need to google search how to accomplish this for your specific camera make and type.

-Once you’re ready to start, make sure you have all your supplies ready to unload your 35mm film from the canister or unroll your 120 medium format film.
+Once you’re ready to start, make sure you have all your supplies ready to unload your 35mm film roll from the cartridge or unroll your 120 medium format film.
 This will need to be done in complete darkness, whether that’s in a darkroom or using a film changing bag.

 You’ll need to open up the film canister, which is usually done using the flat edge of a key or a bottle opener on the top.
 See this video on how to do this correctly.
 If you’re developing medium format film, you’ll need to use scissors to cut the strip from the paper holding the film together tightly around the roll.